MicrosoftEdge/MSEdgeExplainers/CrashReporting/AddStackToCrashReports.md

 #### Why require opt-in?

 Some sites may be sending their reports to a third-party service and not wish to expose information about their site code to that third party.
-This feature would also increase the size of reports, adding two propertyies that existing servers might not handle correctly, and include data that users might not have consented to send.
+This feature would also increase the size of reports, adding two properties that existing servers might not handle correctly, and include data that users might not have consented to send.

 #### Does this affect user privacy?